Team Members

 Founder of Ivory Tutoring & Tutor - Piano

 Shenhav is doing her Masters in Industrial & Organizational Psychology at the University of Western Australia.
-She has been playing piano for 15 years (since she was 9 years old) and teaching for 13 years (since 11 years old).
+She has been playing piano for 17 years (since she was 9 years old) and teaching for 15 years (since 11 years old).
 Shenhav has been teaching kids aged 4-14 predominantly, but has also taught adults.
-She has her Grade 7 Certificate in Classical Piano and Grade 3 Certificate in Theory, issued by the Australian Music Examinations Board (AMEB).
+She has her Grade 8 AMEB Certificate in Piano for Leisure, Grades 1-7 AMEB Piano Classical, and Grade 3 Certificate in Theory, issued by the Australian Music Examinations Board (AMEB).

 Tutor - Guitar